0atman/apartment/index.md

 # Pronouns. ("I, he, she you, you(pl), we they")

-Pronouns are straightforward in Mandarin,
+Pronouns are straightforward in Mandarin, due to not needing gender.
 # Common salutations, ("boy, girl, woman, man young, old")

 # learn "to be" words, (am, is, are) and possession words.